acend/helm-basics-training/content/en/docs/04/_index.md

 +----------+                    +----------+
 ```

-Imagine your being a java development team embracing the DevOps culture and your job is to deploy the two services you designed to your Kubernetes cluster.
+Imagine you're being a java development team embracing the DevOps culture and your job is to deploy the two services you designed to your Kubernetes cluster.

 ## Task {{% param sectionnumber %}}.1: Get the chart skeleton